logaretm/vee-validate/docs/src/templates/markdown/api.md

 ## [ErrorBag](#error-bag)

-The single error must look like this:
+The single error structure looks like this:

 ```js
 const error = {